 - Select specific action verbs that match the skills and experiences required for the job you’re applying for.

-- Using varied and impactful action verbs can elevate the overall quality of your resume and make it more engaging for recruiters.
+- Using varied, impactful action verbs can elevate your resume’s quality and make it more engaging to recruiters.

-- Instead, opt for clear, straightforward language compellingly articulating your skills and experiences.
+- Instead, opt for clear, straightforward language that compellingly articulates your skills and experience.

-- Further, avoid overused phrases like “team player” or “detail-oriented” and focus on describing your unique strengths and accomplishments.
+- Further, avoid overused phrases such as “team player” or “detail-oriented,” and focus on describing your unique strengths and accomplishments.

 9. Use a Clean, Simple, and Readable Format.

-- Thirdly, many people believe that a fancy format will impress recruiters.
-However, unless you are applying for a role in the creative sector, most hiring managers prefer:
+- Unless you are applying for a role in a creative field, most hiring managers prefer:

-- A font size between 10 and 12 points to ensure clarity
+- A font size between 10 and 12 points for body text

 - Plenty of white space